7337Khang/Food-Store/README.md

 # Food Store

-This is a full-stack ecommerce project with reptile products from many countries
+This is a full-stack website project with foods business

 ## Installation